Magnus Eriksson's crusade: 1350–1351

-In early 1351, Magnus worked to establish a blockade of trade towards Novgorod.
+In early 1351, Magnus worked to establish a blockade of trade to Novgorod.
 In the spring, Novgorodian forces under the command of Simeon of Moscow raided Finland.
-They later made it to Viborg (modern-day Vyborg) on 21 March, razing the outskirts.
+They later made it to Viborg (present-day Vyborg) on 21 March, razing the outskirts.
 However, they were unable to breach the walls, and soon retreated.
-They also exchanged prisoners with the Swedes at Dorpat (modern-day Tartu).
-In the spring or summer of the same year, Clement VI in a bull dated to 14 March agreed to let Magnus borrow half of the funds needed for a new crusade against Novgorod.
+They also exchanged prisoners with the Swedes at Dorpat (present-day Tartu).
+In the spring or summer of the same year, Pope Clement VI in a bull dated 14 March agreed to let Magnus borrow half of the funds needed for a new crusade against Novgorod.
 Additionally, he told the archbishops and bishops in the north to preach the crusade and for the Teutonic Order to support it.

+The pope described the conversion of the Izhorians and Karelians as the goal of the crusade, but the financial support given to Magnus was intended to allow him to fight Russians, "enemies of the Catholic faith", because they threatened missionary work.
+Bridget of Sweden also distinguished between the groups by applying the term "pagans" (paganos) to the Izhorians and Karelians, while using the term "infidels" (infideles) for the Russians.

 Aftermath

 Exactly when a peace treaty was signed is unknown.
 However, around May 1351, Magnus returned to Sweden.
-It's likely that he wouldn't have left the Baltic unless the war was over.
+It is likely that he would not have left the Baltic unless the war was over.
 Thus, according to Michael Nordberg, a likely time when peace or a truce was signed is around April or May 1351.
+The treaty was based off the previous Treaty of Nöteborg in 1323.
 However, no treaty has been preserved.
-Because of the lack of a preserved treaty, Nordberg makes the conclusion that neither side won, shared by M.G.
+Because of the lack of a preserved treaty, Nordberg concludes that neither side won, shared by M.G.
 Schybergson.
-However, other historians disagree, claiming a Novgorodian victory.
+Nevertheless, other historians disagree, claiming a Novgorodian victory.